ChaCha20-Poly-1305/mihomo-mac-tun-guide/README.md

 3. **This is only a routing template.
 Proxy servers must be provided by the user.**

-Everything onwards is meant to go in config.yaml in your Mihomo config folder (it's recommended to keep the default at ~/.config/mihomo)
+Everything onwards is meant to go in config.yaml in your Mihomo config folder.

 ## Guide